 Wengen-Männlichen

-It’s hard to imagine how the route from Braunbär Hotel & Spa to the Männlichen mountain could be more convenient, since the lower cable car station is right across from the hotel.
-The spacious cable cars take six minutes to rise to the upper station, at an elevation of 2,230 metres.
+The path up to Männlichen from Braunbär Hotel & Spa could hardly be more comfortable: the cable car valley station is right in front of the hotel.
+This large cabin takes six minutes to go up to the mountain station, which culminates at 2,229.90 m above sea level.
 We owe this luxury to the avalanche winter of 1999.

 1999

-The avalanche winter of 1999 was named after the many avalanches that took place in January and February of that year.
-A large portion of the Alpine region was affected, from the Upper French Alps to Switzerland and the Tyrol region.
-In some cases, the consequences were so catastrophic that, for the very first time, Level 5 (very high) of the European Avalanche Danger Scale was declared for several days.
+The avalanche winter of 1999 owes its name to the numerous avalanches that occurred in January and February of this year.
+A large part of the Alpine region has been affected, from the French Hautes Alpes to Switzerland and Tyrol.
+The consequences were sometimes so catastrophic that, for the first time, hazard level 5 (“very high”) on the European avalanche risk scale was declared for several days.

-In the Alpine region, many roads were blocked, and entire valleys were cut off from the rest of the world.
-Switzerland alone witnessed some 1,200 avalanches that caused a total of 17 deaths in buildings and on roads.
-The lower Wengen-Männlichen cable car station was also hit.
+In the Alpine region, numerous traffic routes have been blocked and entire valleys have been cut off from the world.
+Switzerland alone recorded some 1,200 avalanches, causing a total of 17 deaths in buildings and on roads.
+The valley station of the Wengen-Männlichen cable car was also affected.

-The Wengen-Männlichen cable car began operations on 22 July 1954.
-In the beginning, the cars could fit up to 40 people, but in 1963, they were replaced by bigger cable cars with 50 seats.
-In 1973, the 425 hp engine further modernized the cars, increasing their transport capacity by around 12%.
-Wait times at the lower station began to shorten.
+The Wengen-Männlichen cable car went into service on 22 July 1954.
+Initially, the cabins could accommodate 40 people, but in 1963, they were replaced by cabins with a capacity of 50 seats.
+In 1973, the 425 hp engine brought further modernization, increasing transport capacity by around 12%.
+Wait times at the valley station started to decrease.

-The third technical advancement took place in 1991 and 1992.
-With the exception of the upper and lower stations, the old cable car system was fully renovated, and the existing cars were replaced by two spacious 80-person cable cars.
-The travel time shrank from 6-7 minutes to 4-5 minutes.
+The third technical expansion took place in 1991 and 1992.
+Except for the valley and mountain stations, the old cable car has been completely renovated and the existing cabins have been replaced by two spacious 80-seat cabins.
+Travel time increased from 6 to 7 minutes to 4 to 5 minutes.

-In winter 1999, an avalanche hit the lower station in Wengen hard.
-The platform was covered with snow, trees and rocks to a height of more than 10 metres.
-As a result, its operations had to be suspended for several months, and the cable car could no longer run from its old location.
+In the winter of 1999, an avalanche hit the Wengen valley station head-on.
+The wharf was covered with snow, trees, and stones over ten meters high.
+As a result, its operation had to be interrupted for several months and the cable car was no longer allowed to operate from its former location.

-Then, in April 1999, the board of directors decided to move the lower station outside the avalanche zone.
-No sooner said than done!
-Plans were produced at lightning speed, permits were granted and building work was completed.
-In early December 1999, the first cable car lifted off from the new location, on its way to the Männlichen.
+And then?
+In April 1999, the Board of Directors decided to move the valley station outside the avalanche zone.
+Immediately said, immediately done!
+Plans were drawn up at lightning speed, permits were obtained, and construction work was carried out.
+At the beginning of December 1999, the first cabin took off from the new location in the direction of Männlichen.